w314/notes/javaNotes/javaQA.md

 ## 105 REST naming URL What are some best practices for naming resource URLs using REST?

 ## 106 What is an endpoint?

-## 107 login configuration How would we configure logging in an application?